 Gelila Jones is a Licensed Mental Health Counselor and received Master of Arts in Clinical Psychology from Marshal University.
 She considers herself a mental health generalist with personal and professional experience regarding a variety of cultures and subsets of people.
 She enjoys supporting and addressing relationship and family issues, as well as anxiety and depression.
 She believes that the stress of juggling the demands of life, anxiety, depression, and/or struggles in relationships, may improve with better insight and coping skills, which may be gained through the empowering process of personal counseling.
 In her clinical work, she draws upon the person-centered and cognitive behavioral theoretical models of counseling.
 Her clinical interests include exploring and further understanding the impact that physical, emotional, and spiritual well-being have on one another, with an emphasis on natural or alternative approaches to healing.
 In her free time, she enjoys playing tennis, restaurant outings with her husband and friends, exercising, and her children's extracurricular activities.

 Andrew King, Ph.D.

-Michael Malec is the Associate Director of the Center and is a licensed clinical social worker.
+Michael Malec is the Associate Director of the Center and is a Licensed Clinical Social Worker.
 His clinical interests encompass a wide variety of psychological and social concerns including anxiety, depression, life transition, adjustment, and relationships.
-Originally from Pennsylvania, Michael received his Master of Social Work in Clinicial Social Work from Florida State University in 1986, and a Ph.D. in Counselor Education from the University of Florida in 2005.
+Originally from Pennsylvania, Michael received his Master of Social Work degree in Clinicial Social Work from Florida State University in 1986, and a Ph.D. in Counselor Education from the University of Florida in 2005.
 Prior to beginning as a full-time counselor at the Counseling Center in 1990, Michael worked in community mental health counseling in St. Augustine, and at a hospital inpatient psychiatric unit in Jacksonville.
 He utilizes a

 Liza Provenzano, M.Ed.